thekakamask/Bookshelf/README.md

 **Bookshelf** is a modern Android application that allows users to search and display a list of books with their images using the Google Books API.
 The project follows Android development best practices, implementing the MVVM architecture and leveraging tools such as Retrofit, Gson, and Coroutines for efficient network calls and data processing.

 ## ✅ **LAST MAJOR UPDATES**
-   - Implemented Instrumented tests for UI testing :
+   - Made Unit tests for the ViewModel and the Repository
-      - AppBar
-      - WelcomeHomeScreen and GridHomeScreen
-      - DetailsScreen
-   - Created FakeViewmodel, FakeData and FakeUiState for UI testing.
+      - created fake data ,fake repository and fake API service for unit testing.
-   - Verified UI content displaying and call to Viewmodel Functions who update the UI.
-   - Printed HTML UI tests results.
+   - Deployed Signed APK for install the application in release mode.

 ## ❌ **NEXT UPDATES**
-   - Make Unit Tests for ViewModel and Repository.
-   - Deploy a signed apk to allow the user to install the application
+   - This project is now finish.

 ## 📋 **Features**
    - 📚 Display a list of books :